bcgsc/pori/docs/ipr/kb_matches.md

 ![link to graphkb](./images/ipr_client.kb_matches.graphkb_link_action.png)

-This will bring you to the corresponing GraphKB page for the matched statement(s).
+This will bring you to the corresponding GraphKB page for the matched statement(s).

 ![kb matches link to graphkb](./images/ipr_client.kb_matches.link_to_graphkb.gif)